 - Behavior modification to improve posture and cut down on painful activities

 - Corticosteroid injections to reduce inflammation around the nerve

 If symptoms persist after several weeks or months of conservative sciatica treatment, surgery might be suggested as the next step.
 The type of surgery required will depend on the underlying physical cause of the sciatica, as well as the overall health of the patient and the location of the sciatic nerve compression.
 Patients concerned about the risks and potential side effects of spine surgery should discuss these at length with their physicians.
 It also is advisable to receive a second, or even a third, medical opinion to make sure that all conservative treatment options have been exhausted.

-If you have failed to achieve sciatica relief with conservative treatment methods, contact Laser Spine Institute to learn about the benefits of a minimally invasive, outpatient spine procedure.
+If you have failed to achieve sciatica relief with conservative treatment methods, contact Laser Spine Institute to learn about the benefits of minimally invasive, outpatient spine procedures.